Milan

 Leonardo Da Vinci's Painting of The Last Supper

 This world-famous fresco is to be found on the wall of the refectory which joins the church of Santa Maria delle Grazie.
 Started in 1495 the iconic painting now has lost much of its colour, but remains one of the most visited artworks in Italy.
 It is therefore essential to book your visit well in advance.
-Tel +39 02 8942 1146.
-The official website is http://www.cenacolovinciano.org.
+This link gives more information.
+If you are joining our Italian Lakes tour, we will have a guided visit here on the first day of the tour.

 Sforza Castle